Belgium in the Eurovision Song Contest 2011: Format

 Eurovision 2011: Qui?
 A vous de choisir! included two stages.
 The first stage took place between 20 September 2010 and 31 December 2010 where interested artists had the opportunity to submit their entries through an online platform launched by RTBF and music company Akamusic and have them listed for public listening.
-Users were able to give financial support to their favourite song through a donation system at €5 per bid, and all entries that managed to raise €20,000 qualified to the next phase of the national final.
+Users were able to give financial support to their favourite song through a donation system by giving at least €5 per bid, and all entries that managed to raise €20,000 qualified to the next phase of the national final.
 A semi-final took place on 30 January 2011 where the thirty entries that qualified from the first stage were featured and the top fourteen as determined by an expert jury and public televoting qualified to the final.
 Both the jury and televote awarded points in the following manner: 1–12, 14 and 16.
 The final took place on 12 February 2011 where the winner was chosen by an expert jury and public televoting.
 Both the jury and televote awarded points in the following manner: 1–8, 10 and 12.

 Competing entries

 A submission period was opened on 20 September 2010 for artists and songwriters to upload their entries on the Akamusic website until 31 December 2010.
 Both artists and composers were required to be Belgian or have resided in Belgium for three years, while songs were required to be performed in English and/or French.
-3,181 producers together invested €697,015 for the 195 entries received during the submission period, and the thirty acts that managed to raise the necessary amount of €20,000 at the closing of the 31 December deadline were selected for the competition.
-An additional three entries also managed to raised €20,000 but were disqualified from the national final: "Tant qu'il y aura des femmes" performed by Lorenzo Caminotti, "United Belgium" performed by Thooom, and "Manipulation" performed by Paul Biss.
+3,181 producers together invested €697,015 for the entries received during the submission period, and 33 entries managed to raise the necessary amount of €20,000 by the closing of the 31 December deadline and were selected for the competition.
+However, three of the entries which managed to raise €20,000 were disqualified from the national final: "Tant qu'il y aura des femmes" performed by Lorenzo Caminotti, "United Belgium" performed by Thooom, and "Manipulation" performed by Paul Biss.

+At least 198 entries were received, however it is unknown how many songs were submitted in total.
+Many online sources claim that there were 195 submissions but this is in fact the total number of songs left on the Akamusic website by the end of the submission period.
+Artists were able to withdraw their songs after uploading them to the site and some songs were also disqualified during the bidding period, thus the three songs which raised €20,000 but were disqualified would not be included in the supposed submission total of 195.